 People all have goals that they want to accomplish, but the key question is how they go about achieving their goals.
 As Abraham Lincoln intuited, success in the face of challenge does not come simply from sheer effort or brute force, but is also a matter of searching for and implementing effective strategies.

-Our research focuses on such strategic self-regulation—how people control the way they leverage internal and external resources to meet their goals.
-We focus on:
+Our research tries to better understand such strategic self-regulation—how people control the way they leverage internal and external resources to meet their goals, by:

 Investigating how people naturally manage their resources to achieve their goals (Chen, Ong, et al., 2021, AERA Open; Chen, Teo et al., under review);

-Developing and testing scalable psychological interventions that guide people to pursue their goals strategically (Chen, Chavez, et al., 2017).
+Developing and testing scalable psychological interventions that guide people to pursue their goals strategically (Chen, Chavez, et al., 2017, Psych Science).

 We study the mindsets and behaviors that people adopt as they pursue well-being goals, such as living a purposeful life, feeling passionate about their work, and experiencing career satisfaction.

 For example, do you think passion is to be found by seeking out the perfect job fit, or do you think that it is cultivated through experience over time in the profession?
-We call these the “Fit mindset” and “Develop mindset”, respectively (Chen, Ellsworth, & Schwarz, 2015; Chen & Ellsworth, 2020, Passion for Work: Determinants and Consequences).
+We call these the “Fit mindset” and “Develop mindset”, respectively (Chen, Ellsworth, & Schwarz, 2015, PSPB; Chen & Ellsworth, 2020, Passion for Work: Determinants and Consequences).
 These mindsets powerfully influence people’s future expectations of their well-being in different lines of work, the kinds of self-regulatory strategies that people employ to achieve passion, and even how much well-being they report in their lines of work.

 "If you want to truly understand something,